openservicemesh/osm-docs/content/docs/install/_index.md

 ## Install OSM

-### OSM Configuration
-By default, the control plane components are installed into a Kubernetes Namespace called `osm-system` and the control plane is given a unique identifier attribute `mesh-name` defaulted to `osm`.
-Both the Namespace and mesh-name can be configured through flags when using the `osm CLI` flags or by editing the values file when using the `helm CLI`.

-The `mesh-name` is a unique identifier assigned to an osm-controller instance during install to identify and manage a mesh instance.

-The `mesh-name` should follow [RFC 1123](https://tools.ietf.org/html/rfc1123) DNS Label constraints.
-The `mesh-name` must:
-- contain at most 63 characters
-- contain only lowercase alphanumeric characters or '-'
-- start with an alphanumeric character
-- end with an alphanumeric character

-### Using the OSM CLI
 Use the `osm` CLI to install the OSM control plane on to a Kubernetes cluster.

 Run `osm install`.